sreeram-gr/FrontEndDevPractice/README.md

-Created this repo for pracitising the front end development
+Created this repo for pracitising the front end development technologies such as HTML,CSS, BootStrap5, JavaScript.